 With more and more of our wild birds losing their habitats as we continually develop land, now is a perfect time to do your bit to help.
 There are an estimated 22 million gardens in the UK, and adding a nest box into your outdoor space will provide wild birds with a safe haven where they can visit regularly.
 Not only that but you’ll have hours of pleasure watching different visitors come and go.

-It’s National Nest Box Week from 14th – 21st February and to celebrate and encourage as many people as possible to invest in a new ‘home’ for our wild birds, we’ve put together some useful hints and tips to get you started.
+If you’re wondering when is the best time to put up a bird box it’s National Nest Box Week from 14th – 21st February – and this is the perfect time.
+It helps celebrate and encourage as many people as possible to invest in a new ‘home’ for our wild birds, we’ve put together some useful hints and tips to get you started.

 Making your own nest box